ReactiveBayes/ReactiveMP.jl/docs/src/lib/message.md

 # [Messages implementation](@id lib-message)

-In our message passing framework, one of the most important concepts is the message.
+In the message passing framework, one of the most important concepts is the message.
 Given a factor graph, messages are arbitrary functions that flow along the edges of the graph and hold information about the part of the graph from which they originate.

 ## [Message as a distribution](@id lib-messages-as-distributions)